levicannon1286-bit/hideout/README.md

 # Hideout

-An open-source unblocked gaming platform with 1000+ games, proxy browser, global chat, and more.
+An open-source unblocked gaming platform with 200+ games, proxy browser, and global chat.

 ## Quick Start